apache/druid/docs/operations/durable-storage.md

 Use `druid.msq.intermediate.storage.cleaner.enabled` and `druid.msq.intermediate.storage.cleaner.delaySEconds` to configure the cleaner.
 For more information, see [Durable storage configurations](../multi-stage-query/reference.md#durable-storage-configurations).

-Note that the cleaner also removes query from deep storage results if the task is removed from the metadata store.
+Note that if you choose to write query results to durable storage,the results are cleaned up when the task is removed from the metadata store.